gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Example new and noteworthy
 -->

+### Faster Gradle builds
+Gradle is now faster than ever.
+A number of performance improvements targeted at "execution time" (i.e. the part of the build lifecycle where Gradle is actually performing the actions of the build) have been introduced with this release:

+* Messages are logged to the console more efficiently.
+* A performance bottleneck when reading `gradle.properties` has been fixed.
+* Compiled build scripts are cached more efficiently.
+* Logging between the client and daemon now occurs asynchronously.
+* Test report generation is more efficient.

+TODO: Add more numbers here?
+Stress tests run as part of Gradle's own build pipeline have demonstrated up to a 10% improvement in build time.

+No change is required to builds to leverage these performance improvements.

 ### More convenient testing of Gradle plugins

 Gradle 2.6 introduced the “[Gradle TestKit](userguide/test_kit.html)” which made it easier to thoroughly test Gradle plugins.